-How Carly Simon and Mick Jagger Topped the Charts With ‘You’re So Vain’
+45 Years Ago: Carly Simon and Mick Jagger Top Charts With ‘You’re So Vain’

 Carly Simon cemented her pop-star status with her third album, No Secrets, released in November 1972.
-Simon wrapped the record’s biggest hit, “You’re So Vain,” around what ended up becoming one of rock’s most enduring mysteries.
+She wrapped the LP's biggest hit, "You're So Vain," around what ended up becoming one of rock's most enduring mysteries.

 One popular guess: Rolling Stones singer Mick Jagger, who would have made an appealing fit for a number of reasons, among them the fact that he had a glamorous love life to match Simon's (as well as a fabulous set of lips to rival her own).
 In addition, Jagger contributed uncredited background vocals during the sessions for "You're So Vain," a collaboration Simon said took place simply because "he happened to call at the studio. … I said 'We’re doing some backup vocals on a song of mine, why don’t you come down and sing with us?'"

 "I didn't take the song as seriously as all that," Simon later reflected in an interview with Uncut.
 "It wasn't vengeance -- it wasn't Anna Karenina.
 It was, 'From this point of view, you don't necessarily look as good as you think you look.'
 There's not an iota of hate in it.
 There may be much more of an iota of feeling hurt or rejected. ...
 I was definitely a romantic and my hopes were dashed.
 That led to the song."